mlhartme/stool/client/documentation.md

 #### DESCRIPTION

-Stool is a command line tool that provides a lifecycle for stages: create, configure, start, stop and remove.
-A stage contains web applications built from source or available as artifacts.
+Stool is a command line tool to manage stages.
+After creating a stage, you can build, start and apps for it.
 *command* defaults to `help`.

 #### Commands